morganross/FilePromptForge/README.md

-join is the python function for concatenate iter is the python function for cartesian products

  main.py can build a promot from arugements using prompt_build_logic, or from a file files used for prompts can be specifyed inside of a file that the script then uses to send to api